Fighting Poverty in Mexico

 In Mexico's southern provinces, only around 6 percent of families earn enough money to adequately provide for their children.
 In some cases, children have to abandon their education to work and help support their families.
 This can perpetuate the generational cycle of poverty, because these children have fewer opportunities to acquire the skills they need to find jobs and economic stability later in life.

 Fortunately, thanks to the kindness and generosity of our supporters, we have been able to establish several sustainable income-generation programs in Mexico, many of which help communities in the southern parts of the country.
-To date, we have helped more than 1,000 communities.
+To date, we have helped more than 1,000 communities fight poverty.
 We have provided training across a range of employment sectors to help people secure jobs or start their own businesses in such fields as block construction, recycling, baking and the production of candies, jams and other preserves.

 Even Mexicans with marketable skills sometimes struggle to support their families when employment opportunities are limited.
 Many skilled workers are left with few options, as the costs involved with establishing a small business can be prohibitive.

 To help us continue to provide assistance to Mexican families, please consider making a donation to ChildFund's Children's Greatest Needs fund.
-Alternatively, sponsoring a child is an excellent way to invest in the future of a Mexican boy or girl and ensure they have the support they need to emerge from poverty and thrive.
+Alternatively, sponsoring a child in Mexico is an excellent way to invest in the future of a boy or girl and ensure they have the support they need to emerge from poverty and thrive.